-Russia says at least 25 killed in blast at Donetsk market
+Russia says at least 27 killed in blast at Donetsk market

 Reporting from Kyiv, Al Jazeea’s Rob McBride said Ukrainian authorities played down the significance of the withdrawal.

-“They [Ukrainians] say this was a small village and they gave up only a couple of kilometres to the Russians…they say it was of little consequence for the overall situation,” Al Jazeera’s McBride said.
+“They [Ukrainians] say this was a small village and they gave up only a couple of kilometres to the Russians… they say it was of little consequence for the overall situation,” Al Jazeera’s McBride said.

 As Russia’s war in Ukraine nears its two-year mark, both Moscow and Kyiv’s forces have continued to fight from largely static positions along the roughly 1,500km (930-mile) front line throughout the winter.